 A beautiful bike touring route

-The Véloroute du Vignoble (Eurovélo 5) follows the Wine Route and lets you discover the vineyard differently: no noise, no pollution, facing the wind, the scents of earth and grapevines gorged on sun (or rain, depending on the forecast… but please remember that it’s very hot in summer in Alsace!).
-As a bonus, you can easily take a break anywhere, which is not the case by car!
+The Véloroute du Vignoble (Eurovélo 5) follows the Wine route and allows you to discover the vineyard in a different way: no noise, no pollution, the nose in the wind, the smells of earth and vines full of sun (or rain, it depends on the weather, but know that it is usually very hot in summer in Alsace!).
+Only advantages!
+As a bonus, you can easily take breaks anywhere, which is not the case in a car!

-It is possible to ride along the Wine Route by bike by following the Eurovélo 5, but also by only doing a section, or even by choosing one of the existing loop ride.
-You’ll really be able to choose a longer or shorter ride, a more or less challenging one, one adapted to children, etc. I haven’t done the whole itinerary or tried all the loops (I have “only” cycled the route from Strasbourg to Colmar), but I found the signs to be well marked, even if it’s always better to also have a map, to know in which direction to go.
+It is possible to do the whole Wine Route by bike by following theEurovélo 5 but also to make only a portion, or even one of the Loop walks existing.
+You really have the choice and can choose a more or less long walk, more or less sportive, adapted to children, etc… I did not test the whole itinerary (I “only” walked the route from Strasbourg to Colmar) nor all the loops (this one from Kaysersberg for example) but overall found the markup well done, even if it is always better to have a card also to know in which direction to go.

-I liked a little less
+I liked less

-The website L’Alsace à vélo is a real goldmine to find itineraries and practical information.
-Please also have a look at my account about my 3 days by bicycle between Strasbourg and Colmar to know more about the Alsace Wine Route by bicycle .
+The website l’Alsace à vélo is a gold mine to find all the itineraries and practical information.
+See also the story of my 3 days cycling between Strasbourg and Colmar to learn more about the Wine Route by bike.